 The Foundation considers all highly liquid investments available for current use with an initial maturity of three months or less to be cash equivalents.
-At December 31, 2022 and 2021 cash is comprised of demand deposits, including a money market account and cash held in an investment account, all held at the same financial institution.
-During the year, the Foundation's cash has exceeded insured limits (by approximately \$1,455,000 and \$957,000 at December 31, 2022 and 2021, respectively.)
+At December 31, 2023 and 2022 cash is comprised of demand deposits, including a money market account and cash held in an investment account.
+The Foundation's cash exceeded insured limits (by approximately \$118,000 and \$1,455,000 at December 31, 2023 and 2022, respectively.)